ProtoTest/ProtoTest.Golem/README.md

 Golem is an event driven framework for C#.
 It was originally built for webdriver, but has become more tool agnostic.
 It is built upon MbUnit and Gallio.

 Overview:
-Golem Tests follow the unit testing pattern.
+- Golem Tests follow the unit testing pattern.
 You will have a .cs file that contains a class (suite of tests).
-The class will contain one or more methods marked with the [Test] attribute.
+- The class will contain one or more methods marked with the [Test] attribute.
-Each Test becomes executable separately in Gallio Icarus.
+- Each Test becomes executable separately in Gallio Icarus.
-The class needs to inherit the TestBaseClass.
-This base class contains functionality to automatically do things.
-By default, the framework will automatically launch Firefox on your local browser before each test, and instantiates a webdriver instance.
+- By default, the framework will automatically launch Firefox on your local browser before each test, and instantiates a webdriver instance.
-All settings, such as which browsers to use, can be modified via the Config class, or an App.Config file.
+- All settings, such as which browsers to use, can be modified via the Config class, or an App.Config file.
-Golem includes a variety of "features" that get started automatically.
+- Golem includes a variety of "features" that get started automatically.
 For example, having each webdriver command written to the test log.
-Golem is event-driven, and has a variety of events that get triggered automatically.
+- Golem is event-driven, and has a variety of events that get triggered automatically.
 In your test class you can define methods that are called when these events are fired.

 Things to know :
 - C# and .Net 4.0